Azeko2xo/woodem/doc/sphinx/prog.rst

   * Types should be always capitalized.
 Use CamelCase for composed names (``GlobalEngine``).
 Underscores should be used only in special cases, such as functor names.
   * Class data members and methods must not be capitalized, composed names should use use lowercased camelCase (``glutSlices``).
 The same applies for functions in python modules.
-  * Preprocessor macros are uppercase, separated by underscores; those that are used outside the core take (with exceptions) the form ``YADE_*``, such as :ref:`YADE_CLASS_BASE_DOC`.
+  * Preprocessor macros are uppercase, separated by underscores; those that are used outside the core take (with exceptions) the form ``WOO_*``, such as :ref:`WOO_CLASS_BASE_DOC`.

 * programming style

   * Be defensive, if it has no significant performance impact.
 Use assertions abundantly: they don't affect performance (in the optimized build) and make spotting error conditions much easier.
   * Use logging abundantly.
 Again, ``LOG_TRACE`` and ``LOG_DEBUG`` are eliminated from optimized code; unless turned on explicitly, the ouput will be suppressed even in the debug build (see below).
-  * Use ``YADE_CAST`` and ``YADE_PTR_CAST`` where you want type-check during debug builds, but fast casting in optimized build.
+  * Use ``WOO_CAST`` and ``WOO_PTR_CAST`` where you want type-check during debug builds, but fast casting in optimized build.
   * Initialize all class variables in the default constructor.
 This avoids bugs that may manifest randomly and are difficult to fix.
 Initializing with NaN's will help you find otherwise unitialized variable.
-(This is taken care of by :ref:`YADE_CLASS_BASE_DOC` macros for user classes)
+(This is taken care of by :ref:`WOO_CLASS_BASE_DOC` macros for user classes)

 Class naming